ZahidP/halite-gcp-playground/README.md

 V1 was my initial attempt at running the training and analysis.
 It mainly involved uploading notebooks and code to the Kaggle compute environment.

-## Halite Reinforcement Learning on GCP
+## V2: Reinforcement Learning on GCP

 This portion of the repo is dedicated to training the Halite reinforcement learning agent on the Google Cloud Platform.